Santa Cristina Gela: History

-Santa Cristina Gela was founded in 1691 by 82 descendants of the earlier Albanian settlers from Piana degli Albanesi, specifically from the Musacchia family, and various families of Arvanite Nobility (descending from Albania).
+Santa Cristina Gela was founded in 1691 by 82 descendants of the earlier Albanian settlers from Piana degli Albanesi, specifically from the Musacchia family from Myzeqe plain in Albania, and various families of Arvanite Nobility from Morea.
 The settlers acquired the area under a contract with the Archbishop of Palermo and had to pay to him feudal rights for some public services, although they were granted tax exemptions and private buildings rights.

 Santa Cristina Gela was originally called Santa Cristina.
 The name Gela was affixed in honour of the Naselli family, princes of Sant'Elia (part of Santa Flavia) and dukes of Gela, who owned vast territories in the area of the village.
-In the early 2000s there was a move to change the name to Santa Cristina Albanese but this was rejected by residents due to their mixed heritage, which is not only Albanian but also Sicilian, with a strong Norman heritage.

-The inhabitants of Santa Cristina brought with them the Arvanite customs of their ancestors from Morea as well as the Greek Byzantine rite.

 The modern territory of Santa Cristina Gela was created from the unification of three earlier feudal principalities: the fiefs of Santa Cristina, Turdiepi and Pianetto.
 The territory of the latter is rich in vineyards and olive groves and in more recent times has become a residential area and a holiday destination.